 When I take that first bite of pumpkin pie around the holidays it makes me want to close my eyes and melt.
 Kind of like those commercials you see where little bubbles pop up describing how you feel.
-In this case the feeling is perfectly delightful, marvelous, grand, sublime, okay you get the picture.
-In other words Pumpkin pie is the BEST!
+In this case, the feeling is perfectly delightful, marvelous, grand, sublime, okay you get the picture.
+Pumpkin pie is the BEST!

-This recipe I am sharing with you comes from a long line of wonderful cooks.
+This recipe I’m sharing with you comes from a long line of wonderful cooks.
 A one of a kind you might say.
-It uses fresh pumpkin from your garden you cook down, eggs straight from the chicken and wonderful cream you get from the cow.
+It uses fresh pumpkin from your garden, eggs straight from the chicken and wonderful cream you get from the cow.
 That is probably why it tastes so good.
-If you don’t live on a farm you can also just go to the store and pick up some pumpkin, eggs and cream:).
-Alright let’s start.
+If you don’t live on a farm, no worries, just go to the store and pick up some pumpkin, eggs and cream:).
+Alright, let’s start.

 Ingredients for Pumpkin Pie: This is for 1 pie.
 Bake at 350 for 1 1/2 hours